-Ethiopia is a fascinating country in eastern Africa bordered by Eritrea to the north, Somalia and Djibouti to the east, Kenya to the south, Sudan and South Sudan to the west.
+Ethiopia is a fascinating country in eastern Africa, bordered by Eritrea to the north, Somalia and Djibouti to the east, Kenya to the south, Sudan and South Sudan to the west.
 Highlands above 1500 metres cover about 40% of Ethiopia’s land area and constitute almost half of Africa’s highland area; It has several high mountains, the highest being Ras Dashan at 4,620 metres.
 The Blue Nile, or Abay, rises in the northwest and flows in a wide semicircle before entering Sudan.
 Its chief reservoir, Lake Tana, lies in the northwest.
 Annually, more than 80% of the Nile River’s water comes from Ethiopia’s highlands, as does virtually all of the rich silt reaching Egypt’s Nile delta.
 The country has a land area of 1,100,000 km² and a total population of over 109 million.

 Originally called Abyssinia, Ethiopia is sub-Saharan Africa’s oldest state.
 Its Solomonic dynasty claims descent from King Menelik I, traditionally believed to have been the son of the queen of Sheba and King Solomon.
-The current nation is a consolidation of smaller kingdoms which owed feudal allegiance to the Ethiopian emperor.
+The current nation is a consolidation of smaller kingdoms that owed feudal allegiance to the Ethiopian emperor.
 To the ancient world, Ethiopia meant all lands south of Egypt.
 Ethiopia’s northern highlands were the site of the empire of Aksum (Axum; established in the 1st century CE), which controlled the Red Sea coast and had trade and cultural contacts with southern Arabia, Egypt, Rome, and Greece.
-In the 4th century, Aksum’s Emperor Ezana was converted to Christianity, and Aksum then used its power to spread Christianity across the central highlands.
-Late in the 7th century, Islam penetrated the region from the Red Sea coast and took hold in eastern Ethiopia.
+In the 4th Century, Aksum’s Emperor Ezana was converted to Christianity, and Aksum then used its power to spread Christianity across the central highlands.
+Late in the 7th Century, Islam penetrated the region from the Red Sea coast and took hold in eastern Ethiopia.

 Modern Ethiopia’s borders result from the late-19th-century expansion under Emperor Menelik II, who assumed the throne in 1889.
 He used alliances with European powers and imported firearms to unite his rivals behind him and conquer rich lands to the east, west, and south.
 In 1896 his armies defeated a modern Italian army at the Battle of Adowa (Adwa) to assure Ethiopia’s independence.
 Disorders that followed Menelik’s death brought his daughter to the throne in 1917, with his cousin, Tafari Makonnen, as regent and heir apparent.
 When the empress died in 1930, Tafari was crowned Emperor Haile Selassie I. Haile Selassie, called the “Lion of Judah”, outlawed slavery, created a constitution, began a modern army, educational system, and bureaucracy between 1916 and 1935, when Fascist Italy invaded and occupied Ethiopia.
 Haile Selassie resumed the throne in 1941 and remained in power until he was overthrown on 12 September 1974 by a military clique.

 Mengistu Haile Mariam, a young military officer who founded the Ethiopian Communist party, came to power after a series of bloody purges in 1977.
 The ruling military clique (called the Derg or Dergue) converted itself to a civilian party in 1987, making Ethiopia a one-party Communist state under a new constitution.
 But the country was in turmoil: the regime battled Eritrean secessionists, Somali rebels, and its own people in a campaign called the “red terror”: thousands of political opponents were killed.
-When Mengistu’s most generous supporter, the Soviet Union, collapsed in 1991, he was overthrown, and a group called the Ethiopian People’s Revolutionary Democratic Front (EPRDF) seized the capital and established a Transitional Government.
-In May 1991 a separatist guerrilla organisation, the Eritrean People’s Liberation Front, took control of Eritrea.
+When Mengistu’s most generous supporter, the Soviet Union, collapsed in 1991, he was overthrown.
+The Ethiopian People’s Revolutionary Democratic Front (EPRDF) seized the capital and established a Transitional Government.
+In May 1991, a separatist guerrilla organisation, the Eritrean People’s Liberation Front, took control of Eritrea.
 The two groups agreed that Eritrea would have an internationally supervised referendum on independence; this took place in April 1993 with almost unanimous support for Eritrean independence, which Ethiopia recognised.